 In collaboration with Shane Scott, director of the Central Washington Anthropology Survey(CWAS), Evin Chenvert '15 and Karina Harig '13 researched and installed the MCE exhibition "Archaeologists Dig Central: Excavating the Campus", documenting CWAS discoveries on the Ellensburg campus.

-Sara Baer ’15 is active in the disability rights student organization ABLE.
-As 2013-14 undergraduate representative to the MCE’s Museum Advisory Council, she advises the museum on issues related to accessibility and inclusiveness.
+Sara Bair ’15 is active in the disability rights student organization ABLE.
+As undergraduate representative to the MCE’s Museum Advisory Council, she advises the museum on issues related to accessibility and inclusiveness.
 In this image, Sara and Prof. Hope Amason (assisted by Gizmo!) contemplate how to make a display case in the museum "white cane safe" for low-vision and no-vision visitors.
 A low-lying "lip" on the floor alerts those using a white cane that they are approaching the case.
-During Spring 2014 Sara and intern Vernee Hemphill '14 are helping develop inclusive puppetry shows at the museum on environmental themes.
+During Spring 2014 Sara and intern Vernee Hemphill '14 helped develop inclusive puppetry shows at the museum on environmental themes.
+Sara is currently developing arts programming for the exhibition "Righteous Dopefiend" coming to MCE in Winter 2015.

 To supplement the Fall 2011 exhibition, “Tall Tales through the Mail,” on the genre of tall tale postcards, Sarah Borer ’12 developed an installation called “The Imaginarium,” composed of three fantastical untitled dioramas which invited our visitors to compose creative captions.
 She helped locate and locate the original head of the university mascot, “Wellington,” with interpretive signage on the cultural history of the concept of the mascot in modern society.
 As Museum Education intern, Sarah coordinated the development of lesson plans for elementary and middles schoolers in environmental studies and archaeology.
 Sarah currently oversees membership at the C.M.
 Russell Museum in Montana.